mydata-sdk/mydata-sdk/README.md

 ---

 # MyData SDK Components
-This is a part of MyData-SDK implementation of MyData Architecture.
+This is core part of MyData-SDK, containing the code implementation of MyData Architecture Framework 2.0.
+The code base is not maintained actively since September 2017, try it at your own risk.

 Components are split to their own folders